-Join Arthur Ulfeldt for an in-depth discussion in this video Using the exercise files, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Using the exercise files, part of Learning Clojure.

 - In the Exercise Files for this course, you'll find one folder for each chapter.
 Each chapter contains one sample project using the standard Clojure project management tool, Leiningen.
 I simply ran lein new app ch name to generate them.
 More on the build tools later.
 Within each project, there's a file called core.clj in the source chapter name folder.
 And in there, you can find the code examples for that chapter.
 I've also turned on the line numbers for convenience.

 Arthur Ulfeldt covers the Leiningen build tool and setting up Clojure to work with the IntelliJ IDEA dev environment.
 He then reviews the basics of the syntax, including functions, expressions, values, macros, strings, and conditionals.
 He shows how to structure, compile, and deploy Clojure projects in Leiningen, and pull from Clojure's core library.
 In the final chapters, Arthur explores references and namespaces and points to resources to learn more about Clojure.

 - Binding and destructuring data

 Skill Level Intermediate

 Java Essential Training for Studentswith Peggy Fisher3h 6m Intermediate